undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 Finish detection should primarily depend on the absence of meaningful activity for a configurable duration.

+When an optional current sensor is configured and available, either power activity or current activity counts as meaningful activity.
+Any such activity must reset or cancel finish confirmation.

+Current alone must not declare completion, and missing current data must not be interpreted as inactivity.

-It must not depend on distinguishing small differences between:
+Finish detection must not depend on distinguishing small differences between:

 * smart plug self-consumption;
 * washing machine standby consumption;